jacobenglert/jrpg/README.md

   (Enes Makalic and Daniel F Schmidt)

-There are no doubt other implementations out there, but these are the most popular in my experience.
-All of the above implement some form of hybrid $PG(b,z)$ sampler, which automatically selects the fastest sampling strategy for the supplied parameters.
-For example, `BayesLogit` has the `rpg` function and `pg` has the `rpg_hybrid` function.
-However, the hybrid samplers differ between packages.
-This leads to certain implementations being “better” for different scenarios.
+There are no doubt other implementations out there, but these are the most popular in my experience. `pg` uses the same underlying code as `BayesLogit`, but can be much faster.
+These implement a hybrid $PG(b,z)$ sampler, which automatically selects the fastest sampling strategy for the supplied parameters.
+The functions which use the hybrid sampler are `rpg()` and `rpg_hybrid()` for `BayesLogit` and `pg`, respectively.
+`pgdraw` has a particularly fast implementation of the Devroye method, and so it is optimal for integer $b$.

 In general, there are 4 reliable sampling techniques for $PG(b,z)$ random variables used throughout these packages: